nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `Elder Scrolls` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Add a contact**

 **MSS**

+1. User requests to add contact, entering contact information
+2. Elder Scrolls adds the contact
+3. Elder Scrolls displays the details of the contact added

+    Use case ends.

+**Extensions**

+* 2a.
+The given contact details are invalid.

+  * 2a1.
+Elder Scrolls shows an error message.

+    Use case ends.

+* 3a.
+The given contact details are already in the contact book

+    * 3a1.
+Elder scrolls shows an error message.

+     Use case ends.

+**Use case: Delete a contact**

+**MSS**

-1. User requests to list persons
+1. User requests to list all contacts
-2. AddressBook shows a list of persons
+2. Elder Scrolls shows a list of all contacts
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific contact using its unique ID (UID)
-4. AddressBook deletes the person
+4. Elder Scrolls deletes the contact based on its UID

     Use case ends.